Last updated 9/23/20

 Facilities & Safety

 The Law Building is open to UW Law students and faculty during the fall semester and will observe campus physical distancing guidelines.
-The Law Library and in-person study spaces are closed to all but essential employees, effective Sept.
-12, 2020.
 Health and safety are our priority as we develop solutions that support the research and learning needs of our community.

-Please continue to visit this page, UW’s Smart Restart page, and the Law Library COVID-19 Resource Guide for the most up-to-date information.Smart Restart »LAW LIBRARY FAQs »
+Please continue to visit this page, UW-Madison’s COVID-19 Response, and the Law Library COVID-19 Resource Guide for the most up-to-date information.UW-MADISON COVID-19 Response »LAW LIBRARY FAQs »

 Contacts & Resources